DannyNicholas/movie-recommendations-demo/aws/README.md

 The following sections explain how to deploy the Movie Recommendation service to Amazon Web Service (AWS).

 Specifically, deploying to a cluster running multiple containers behind an application load balancer.
 Each container will run a single instance of the service.
 The application load balancer routes API requests to different containers in a "round-robin" fashion.
+Data is persisted to a PostgreSQL database.

 **IMPORTANT:** It is assumed you have the AWS CLI available and AWS credentials are correctly configured using `aws configure`.
 For more information of configuring your AWS CLI, read Amazon's guide to the [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).